OfficeDev/microsoft-teams-sample-complete-node/README.md

 This directory holds the skeleton of a manifest.json file that can be altered in order sideload this application into a team.

 * **public**<br><br>
 This directory holds static html, image, and javascript files used by the tabs and bot.
 This is not the only public directory that is used for the tabs, though.
 This directory holds the html and javascript used for the configuration page of the configurable tab.
-The main content of the static and configurable tabs is created dynamically by the code in src/tab/TabSetup.ts or comes from the static files placed in build/src/public/exampleDialogs, which are created at build time based upon the typescript dialogs in src/dialogs/examples.
+The main content of the static and configurable tabs is created dynamically by the code in src/tab/TabSetup.ts or comes from the static files placed in build/src/public/exampleDialogs, which are created at build time based upon the TypeScript dialogs in src/dialogs/examples.

 * **src**<br><br>
-This directory holds all of the typescript files, which run the entire application.
+This directory holds all of the TypeScript files, which run the entire application.
 These files, at build, are transpiled and their transpiled javascript files are placed in the build directory.

 * **test**<br><br>
 This is a directory to do two things.
 First, it acts as a placeholder to give an example of a place to store tests.
 Second, it is a directory that works to keep the directory hierarchy correct when files are moved into the build directory.